Super 1 Day Instructor FAQs

 - Where the class will be located.

 Besides the experience and new networks you'll gain from speaking, you can earn two speaking merits toward a PPA degree.
-In addition, instructors who already have their Photographic Craftsman or Master of Photography degrees will receive $50 per student after the 7th paid attendee.
+In addition, instructors who already have their Photographic Craftsman, Master of Photography degrees or CPP will receive $50 per student after the 7th paid attendee.
 In other words, each student past the 7-student mark would equal $50.
 In order to receive speaking merits for the class, the workshop must be held with at least one attendee.

 Students do not need to be PPA members to attend a Super 1 Day class.